olin/studentgovernment/bylaws.md

 *Club Chair.* The Club Chair runs meetings of the council and generally oversees the council’s activities.
 The Chair approves the creation of Clubs and generally helps them meet their goals.
 The Chair will ensure that the Vice President for Finance has access to up-to-date Student Group spendings at all times.
 The Chair populates and maintains the List of Student Groups as described in Part IV, Article 5, Section 2.
 With the agreement of the Vice Chair, the Chair may appropriate money from the Club Budget.

 *Vice Club Chair.* The Vice Club Chair assists the Chair in the operations of the Council.
 The Vice Chair keeps financial records of the Council.
 In the absence of the Chair, the Vice Chair performs the duties of the Chair.
 With the agreement of the Chair, the Vice Chair may allocate money from the Club Budget.
 The Vice Chair is in charge of all reimbursement procedures.

-Section 3.
+#### Section 3.
 General Membership.

 The General Membership of the Council includes the leadership of every student club.

+The Committee must select a member of CC to be the delegate for the monthly Student Government meetings.
+A new delegate may be chosen every month based on the committee’s discretion.
+This delegate acquires voting power for that meeting that they attend.
+A delegate can not be a CORe voting member.

 #### Section 4.
 Meetings.

-Meetings of the Council include the Officers, the Director and Assistant Director of SAC, and the Director and Assistant Director of SERV.
+Meetings of the Council include the Club Chair and Vice Club Chair.
 General Membership of the Council and members of the Student Government are welcome to attend meetings, but are not required to do so.
-Meetings must be held once monthly to obtain updates from SAC and SERV, as well as informing clubs and organizations of funding procedures and issues of importance.

 #### Section 5.
 Student Group Classifications.